 You may meet his kindred still.

-ONCE on a time there lived a queen whose heart was sore because she had no children.
+Once on a time there lived a queen.
+Her heart was sore because she had no children.
 She was sad enough when her husband was at home with her, but when he was away she would see nobody, but sat and wept all day long.

 Now it happened that a war broke out with the king of a neighbouring country, and the queen was left in the castle alone.
 She was so unhappy that she felt as if the walls would stifle her, so she wandered out into the garden, and threw herself down on a grassy bank, under the shade of a lime tree.
 She had been there for some time, when a rustle among the leaves caused her to look up, and she saw an old woman limping on her crutches towards the stream that flowed through the grounds.